ShayanShahrabi/Spam-Detector/readme.md

 The simple Naive Bayes method calculates the probability of a message belonging to each of these categories.
 Finally, we choose the category with the highest probability as the final category.

-If the message text contains n unique words named w1 to wn (repeated words may exist), the probability of the message belonging to the spam category is calculated as follows:
+If the message text contains n unique words named $w_1$ to $w_n$ (repeated words may exist), the probability of the message belonging to the spam category is calculated as follows:

 $$
 P(spam|w_1,w_2,...,w_n) = P(spam) * \prod_{i=1}^{n} P(w_i|spam)